andreww5au/PaSD-client/README.md

 DSOFF-H and DSOFF-L: (read/write).
 As for DSON-H and DSON-L, only this field defines whether the port should be turned on when the overall system state is &#39;offline.

-TO-H and TO-L: (read only).
+TO-H and TO-L: (read/write).
 These define a two-bit field that defines whether this port has been forced to turn ON or OFF, overriding the DSON and DSOFF fields.
-The MCCS can't set this field, it is set by the firmware in response to button presses.
-A 10 in this field means that the port has been forced OFF, a 11 to this field means the port has been forced ON, and a 01 means that there is no override, so the DSON and DSOFF field values are used to determine the power state.
+A 10 in this field means that the port has been forced OFF, a 11 to this field means the port has been forced ON, and a 01 means that there was an override, but that MCCS needs to write 0 to the SYS_STATUS register to allow the override to be cleared.
+If both bits are 00, then there is no override, so the DSON and DSOFF field values are used to determine the power state.
+The MCCS usually doesn't set this field, it is set by the firmware in response to button presses, but if a smartbox has had a long-press on its button, then MCCS should write a 10 to this field on the corresponding FNDH port to turn that smartbox off.

 PWRSENSE: (read only).
 Contains a 1 if there is an active 48V supply on the output to that port.
 It will be 0 if the port is turned off (POWER=0), or if the under/over